Appearance

 or SortedDictionary<Key, Value>

-which always iterate in the sorted key order.
-This however requires the Key
+, which always iterate in the sorted key order.
+This, however, requires the Key

 s to be IComparable

-which can be tedious and error-prone to implement for types that are not naturally comparable.
+, which can be tedious and error-prone to implement for types that are not naturally comparable.

-and OrderedDictionary<Key, Value>
+and MetaDictionary<Key, Value>

-which work as drop-in-replacements for HashSet<Key>
+, which work as drop-in replacements for HashSet<Key>

 and Dictionary<Key, Value>

 .
 These collections iterate in the same order as the items were inserted into the collection.
-For example inserting elements A, B and C in order will result in the iteration order of A, B, C.
+For example, inserting elements A, B, and C in order will result in the iteration order of A, B, C.

 Type | Deterministic order | Notes |